Stefan-Ladwig/ChyoowAd/README.md

 ![Person holding Adventure Book](logo_placeholderHD.jpeg)

 ---
-This piece of software helps to tell interactive stories inside Excalidraw, using its feature to link elements on a canvas and navigate between them.
+This piece of software helps to tell interactive stories inside Excalidraw, using its feature to link elements and navigate between them.
+It basically converts a plain-text story file (where every line is a storypoint) to an .excalidraw sketch-file.
 If you have no clue what this may mean, try one of the adventures I created:
 (change to view mode upon opening for the best experience)
 online-version: